Mirra

 Arguments:

-• messages (array, required): Array of message objects with role ("system" | "user" | "assistant") and content (string).
+• messages (array, optional): Array of message objects with role ("system" | "user" | "assistant") and content (string).
 System messages set AI behavior, user messages are queries, assistant messages are previous AI responses.

 • model (string, optional): Specific model to use.
 Default: "claude-3-haiku-20240307".
 Use Anthropic Claude model names.